marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 1. `id` to select the HTML ID attribute of the form
 2. `directory` to select on which directory make the search.
 This is specially important when you want to place multiple directories in a single page.

 ### The `custom-directory-list` shortcode

 This plugin places a list of items on a page.

-How each item of the list will be displayed can be configured in the settings page by adding content to the `List element template`
+How each item of the list will be displayed can be configured in the settings page by adding content to the `List element template` or by passing content to the shortcode as explained a second ago.

 #### Parammeters